lambda7xx/lambda7xx/README.md

 👋 Hi, I’m Xiao.
-I’m now seeking ***opportunities*** in computer systems and machine learning systems, or related industry positions.
-Please feel free to reach out if you have an opening.
-Thanks!
+I’m a member of technical staff of one AI lab
 ### Research Interests:

 I am very interested in building Operating Systems and Distributed Systems for AI.